In the context of organic chemistry, are viruses considered to be... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, are viruses considered to be living organisms?
+In the context of organic chemistry, are viruses considered to be cells?

 A